ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 includes messages (as they might increase if artifacts are used), public keys, and the hybrid signature.
 For the hybrid signature, size should no more than minimally exceed the signature size of the two component signatures.
-In some cases, it may be possible for a hybrid signature to even be smaller than two component signatures.
+In some cases, it may be possible for a hybrid signature to be smaller than the concatenationation of the two component signatures.

 ### **Minimal duplicate information**